ayavilevich/mqtt-win-exec/README.md

 # mqtt-win-exec
-An agent to execute commands in response to mqtt messages and publish result of command executions
+An agent to execute commands in response to mqtt messages and publish result of command executions.

+One example of use would be in a home automation scenario.
+You can install this tool on a Windows or linux machine and then control it centrally from Home Assistant or a similar software.
+You would also require a MQTT broker.

+This tool only executes pre-defined set of commands.
+This is by design due to security considerations.

+This was developed with Windows in mind as linux machines have more options from the get-go but it should run on any platform that is supported by nodejs.
+You would need to define proper command for your OS, of course.

 ## Installation instructions